 The cooking class was led by the charismatic and highly experienced Chef Bagus.
 He gave us so many general cooking tips and busted some misconceptions about cooking meat.
 We used restaurant quality fragment spices and fresh juicy poultry to make a total of 10 mouthwatering menu items, which we sampled along the way but got to feast on at the end.
 The braised pork in sweet soy sauce was incredible!

 The class was educational and easy to follow (even for kids and invalids in the kitchen.. like yours truly).
 It was such a great experience, I’m really excited to make some of these at home.
+They also organise pick up from your hotel.
 Highly recommend!
 Click here for more info

 6. SIP ON COCKTAILS AS THE SUN GOES DOWN